We'll go to audio sound night number 19 and in order.

 Everybody's wondering what's wrong.

-You know, I learned that they're going to be discussing why, you know, what's wrong with McNabb and what's wrong with the Eagles.
+In the production meeting prior to the Sunday show, you know, I learned they're going to be discussing why, you know, what's wrong with McNabb and what's wrong with Eagles.

 So I'm listening to these guys, and my job is to object as a fan if I hear something I disagree with.

-So they're going on and on and they're talking about, and I say, wait a minute, you guys, I I I think the problem here is that the defense is not getting enough credit for the Eagles' performance.
+And I say, wait a minute, you guys, I think the problem here is that the defense is not getting enough credit for the Eagles' performance.

-The defense are carrying the team.
+The defense is carrying the team.

-McNabb, I don't think he's playing that well.
+McNab, I don't think he's playing that well.

-I think McNabb is a little overrated because the media, very socially conscious, the NFL very socially conscious, and they want the black quarterback to do well.
+I think McNab is a little overrated because the media, very socially conscious, the NFL is very socially conscious.

 And all hell broke loose two days later.

-Didn't nothing happen that day or the next day, but two days later, all hell broke loose.
+Nothing happened that day or the next day, but two days later, all hell broke loose.

-So really all I said about McNabb was I thought he was overrated.
+So really, all I said about McNabb was I thought he was overrated.

 And so they're willing to overlook the fact that he might not be as good as they want him to be.